Qualytics/userguide/docs/checks/manage-checks.md

 You can clone both active and draft checks to create a duplicate copy of an existing check.
 This is useful when you want to create a new check based on the structure of an existing one, allowing you to make adjustments without affecting the original check.

 **Step 1**: Click on the check (whether Active or Draft) that you want to clone.

+For Demonstration purpose, we have selected the **"Greater Than Field"** check.

 ![clone-check](../assets/checks/manage-checks/clone-check-light-78.png#only-light)
 ![clone-check](../assets/checks/manage-checks/clone-check-dark-78.png#only-dark)